-3. The respondents have rejected the case of the applicant by Annexure A2 order dated 20-03-2004.
+3. The respondents have rejected the case of the applicant by Annexure A3 order dated 22-03-2004 and by Annexure 6 Order dated 26.04.2005 they have asked the applicant to produce the casual labour card.

 4. The fact of non production of casual labour card has not been refuted by the applicant.
-The contention of the applicant is that original casual labour card was not issued to the applicant (para 4 B of the OA) and that the applicant was issued only with a Muster Extract by the Permanent Way Inspector Special Works, Angadipuram.
+The contention of the applicant is that original casual labour card was not issued to the applicant (para 4 B of the OA) and that the applicant was issued only with a Muster Extract by the Executive Engineer/Construction/Southern Railway, Podanur, confirming that the applicant had worked for 165 days.